Italian boatmaker behind latest America’s Cup challenge

 Pirelli’s collaboration this round was also technical, developing an elastomer, or synthetic polymer with the properties of elastic rubber, to cover the wings of the foils, and the rudder.

-“The objective is to develop a material that is part of the boat that remain in touch with the water.
+“The objective is to develop a material that is part of the boat that remains in touch with the water.
 A bit like what happens in Formula One with the tires, they touch the ground basically,’’ Pirelli CEO Marco Tronchetti Provera told The Associated Press.
 “Everything on this boat is a science.”

 The Luna Rossa I already had been officially launched in Sardinia when Italy went into lockdown in March 2020.
 But her sister boat, the Luna Rossa II, was still in production in Nembro, near the Bergamo epicenter of Italy’s deadly spring coronavirus surge.
 Construction was halted for nearly two months, and the boat had to be transported by a Russian Antonov to reach New Zealand in time.

-Note: This story has been corrected to show that the name of the smaller sailboats is Persico 69F, not Club Swan 80.